-'''

 Example 8-3.
 UpdaterService.java, version 1

-package com.marakana.yamba3;
+'''

 import android.app.Service;

 import android.content.Intent;

 import android.os.IBinder;

 import android.util.Log;

 '''

 '''

 public class UpdaterService1 extends Service {

 static final String TAG = "UpdaterService"; // 1

+@Override

 public IBinder onBind(Intent intent) { // 2

 return null;

+}

 @Override

 public void onCreate() { // 3

 super.onCreate();

 Log.d(TAG, "onCreated");

+}

 @Override

 public int onStartCommand(Intent intent, int flags, int startId) { // 4

 super.onStartCommand(intent, flags, startId);

 Log.d(TAG, "onStarted");

 return START STICKY;

+}

 @Override

-public void onDestroy() { // 5
+public void onDestroy() { // 6

 super.onDestroy();

 Log.d(TAG, "onDestroyed");

 }

 }

 '''

-- As in all major classes, I like to add the TAG constant because I use Log.d() quite a bit. - 2 onBind() is used in bound services to return the actual implementation of something called a binder.
-Since we are not using a bound service, we can just return null here. - 3 onCreate() is called when the service is initially created.
-It is not called for subsequent startService() calls, so it is a good place to do work that needs to be done only once during the life of a service. - 1 onStartCommand() is called each time the service receives a startService() intent.
-A service that is already started could get multiple requests to start again, and each will cause on Start Command() to execute.
-START STICKY is used as a flag to indicate this service is started and stopped explicitly, which is our case. - onDestroy() is called just before the service is destroyed by the stopService() request.
+OnBind() is used in bound services to return the actual implementation of something called a binder.
+Since we are not using a bound service, we can just return null here.

+OnCreate() is called when the service is initially created.
+It is not called for subsequent startService() calls, so it is a good place to do work that needs to be done only once during the life of a service.

+• onStartCommand() is called each time the service receives a startService() intent.
+A service that is already started could get multiple requests to start again, and each will cause onStartCommand() to execute.
+START\STICKY is used as a flag to indicate this service is started and stopped explicitly, which is our case.

+• onDestroy() is called just before the service is destroyed by the stopService() request.
 This is a good place to clean up things that might have been initialized in onCreate().